polyverse/EnVisen/docs/entropy-index.md

 ## Definition of Entropy Quality Index

 ```
-EQI = percentageOfDeadGadgets + (numberOfOffsets / numberOfMovedGadgets) * 100 * (1 - (standardDeviation(offsets)/largest_of_offset_counts));
+EQI = percentageOfDeadGadgets + (numberOfOffsets / numberOfMovedGadgets) * 100 * (1 - (standardDeviation(offsets)/highest_offset_count));
 ```

 ## Entropy Quality Index as a measure of resiliency to attacks
-In order to truly compare efficacy of ROP/symbol relocation entropy in a binary, we must first find a way to normalize the entropy on a one-dimensional scale on a number line.
+In order to truly compare efficacy of ROP/symbol relocation entropy in a binary, we must normalize the entropy on a one-dimensional scale.

-While entropy is in itself perhaps not one-dimensional, the "cost of attack", or "probability of attack" can certainly be looked at in this manner.
+While entropy is certainly not one-dimensional, the "cost of attack", or "probability of attack" can certainly be.

-Given two attack methods, we can safely put them on a number line where either they are both equal, or one is easier than the other.
+E.g. given two attack methods, we can determine that they are both equally probable (equally expensitve), or one is less probable than the other (one costs more than the other).

-## Axions
+## Axiomatic Bounds

-Let's begin with the two bounding conditions for this Entropy Index.
+This gives us two intuitive bounds for this Entropy Index.
-These definitions are brutally functional, so rather than talk about all the cool things we do to the binary, we talk about the difficulty for attack.

-* If an attack is guaranteed to work with NO modification on a binary, the entropy index is zero.
-This means there was ZERO by way of efficacy.
+* If an attack is guaranteed to work with NO modification on two binaries, the entropy index is zero.
 WannaCry and Petya fall under this category.
 Literally the exact same code could spread laterally and be assured to run.

 * If an attack is guaranteed to not work on a modified binary no matter what